 This category is almost like a catch-all for anyone else who wants to add a headshot to their social media profiles or websites.
-You may not fit into one of the groupings above, but you still need to make sure you are putting your best foot forward.
+You may not fit into one grouping above, but you still need to make sure you are putting your best foot forward.

 I hope this article was helpful to you.
 No two headshots will be the same.
-And every person participating in one of these sessions will want to add some type of fun flair to it.
-These are not hard and fast rules.
+And every person taking part in one of these sessions will want to add some type of fun flair to it.
+These are easy and fast rules.
 These are just useful tips to follow that will help the session run smoother and fall in line with industry standards.
 Always ask your photographer for his/her suggestions and feedback.
 Bring multiple outfits to a shot just to be on the safe side and to give both of you an array of options.